kulics/koral/book-en/package-type.md

 ```
 Student {}->
 {
-    Name :str = ""
+    Name :Str = ""
-    Number :str = ""
+    Number :Str = ""
-    Class :i32 = 0
+    Class :I32 = 0
-    Grade :i32 = 0
+    Grade :I32 = 0
 }
 ```
 So we get a student bag with these data attributes.
-This student bag now becomes a usable type like `i32, str, bool`.
+This student bag now becomes a usable type like `I32, Str, Bool`.

 Unlike our original base type can only store one data, the student package can store name, student number, class, grade data.